nlpsandbox/date-annotator-example-java/README.md

 ## Overview

 This repository provides a Java-Spring implementation of the [NLP Sandbox Date Annotator].
-The Date Annotator is one of the first NLP Tools that can be benchmarked on [nlpsandbox.io].
 A Date Annotator takes as input a clinical note and outputs a list of predicted date annotations found in the clinical note.

 ### Specification